Toast vs Square: Which POS System Is Worth Your Money?

 Square Reader for Magstripe

 Square’s hardware is consumer-grade but reliable.
 The big advantage: you can start with just your iPhone (Tap to Pay) or pair a free magstripe reader with any phone or tablet.
-The $59 contactless reader, $149 Stand (iPad required), $299 Terminal, $399 Handheld, and $799 Register give you a clear upgrade path.
-Everything works on iOS and Android — not locked to proprietary devices.
+The $59 contactless reader, $149 Stand (iPad required), $299 Terminal, $399 Handheld, and $899 Register give you a clear upgrade path.
+Everything works on iOS and Android, not locked to proprietary devices, and if you ever switch systems it holds resale value.

 Customer Support

 Square: Phone support Monday–Friday, 6 AM–6 PM PT on the Free and Plus plans.
 24/7 phone support only on Premium ($149/mo).
 The self-service help center and community forums are comprehensive, and Square’s Dashboard is intuitive enough that most people rarely need help.
-But if something goes wrong — an account freeze, a deposit hold — getting a live person who can resolve it quickly is harder.
+But if something goes wrong, like an account freeze or a deposit hold, getting a live person who can resolve it quickly is harder.
+This is the one area where Toast has a clear edge.

 When Toast Makes Sense